Traficom/lem-model-system/README.md

     4. Click "New" and write `%APPDATA%\Python\Scripts`.
     5. Click OK in the "Edit environment variable" window, and then click OK again in the "Environment Variables" window.
 4. Close and reopen Command Prompt and check that `pipenv` is recognised by typing `pipenv --version`.
 It should return `pipenv, version 2020.11.15`.
-5. Download [helmet-model-system](https://github.com/HSLdevcom/helmet-model-system) repository and open a Command Prompt to its "Scripts" folder.
+5. Download model-system repository and open a Command Prompt to its "Scripts" folder.
 6. Install dependencies from `Pipfile`:
     - First setup: `pipenv --python 3.7 install --dev`
     - Additional syncing if new packages are added: `pipenv --python 3.7 sync --dev`